centreon/centreon-documentation/versioned_docs/version-22.04/reporting/available-reports.md

 #### How to interpret the report

-The first page displays detailed statistics on a host\'s availability.
+The first page displays detailed statistics on a host's availability.
-The second page shows statistics on the host\'s performance (CPU and Memory).
+The second page shows statistics on the host's performance (CPU and Memory).
 On the third page, statistics describe storage capacity by partition.